Webs and canonical bases in degree two: Web immanants

 Given a plabic graph network $N$ of type $(k,n)$, a $2$-{\sl like subgraph} $W$ of $G$ is an ${\rm SL}_2$ web whose underlying plabic graph is a subgraph of $N$.
-Thus, $W$ is a disjoint union of edges of multiplicity two, cycles of even length formed by multiplicity-one edges, and multiplicity-one paths joining boundary vertices.
+Thus, $W$ is a disjoint union of edges of multiplicity two (henceforth often referred to as {\sl doubled edges}), cycles of even length formed by multiplicity-one edges, and multiplicity-one paths joining boundary vertices.
 Such $W$ naturally begets a type $(k,n)$ partial noncrossing matching $(M(W),P(W))$ where $M$ is the noncrossing matching of boundary vertices encoded by the paths of $W$ and $P$ is the subset of boundary vertices whose boundary edge is doubled in $W$.
+The content of $W$ matches the content of this partial noncrossing matching.

+Note that because the definition of plabic graph requires every boundary vertex to have degree at most one, hence any 2-like subgraph is a type 2 web in the sense of Section~\ref{secn:construction}.

 Let $c(W)$ denote the number of cycles in~$W$.
 One defines